Home icon

 Prepare yourself.

-• Ask the pediatrician about motion sickness if your child often complains of stomach upset, headache, or unusual tiredness when traveling.
+• Ask the pediatrician about motion sickness strategies if your child often complains of stomach upset, headache, or unusual tiredness when traveling.

 About this resource